100+ Best Fundraising Ideas for Everyone in 2024

 Waterfall hikes: Visit several waterfalls on one trip.

-Mushroom picking: Pick mushrooms with an expert.
+Berry picking: Pick wild berries with an expert.

 Fundraising Potential: ++